-Multi-faceted artist manager, DJ, producer, remixer, music supervisor, performer, recording artist, writer and influential tastemaker Bill Coleman is renowned for his eclectic taste, acute ear and diverse musical expertise.
+Influential multi-faceted artist manager, DJ, producer, remixer, music supervisor, performer, recording artist and writer Bill Coleman is renowned for his eclectic taste, acute ear and diverse musical expertise.

-The tireless “renaissance man” has enjoyed success as a revered music journalist (Dance and Singles Reviews Editor for Billboard Magazine '87 -'90), has written a music column for NYC style rag PAPER, sat on the initial editorial board for OUT Magazine and freelanced for numerous international media outlets such as the BBC and BET.
+The tireless “renaissance” son has enjoyed success as a revered music journalist (Singles Reviews and Dance Music Editor for Billboard Magazine), has written a music column for NYC style rag PAPER, sat on the initial editorial board for OUT Magazine and freelanced as a commentator for numerous international media outlets such as the BBC and BET.

-As the owner of Peace Bisquit, Coleman recently celebrated 25 years heading up the popular Brooklyn-based entertainment company representing an array of genre-defying artists and producers including: Ultra Naté, Amanda Lepore, Cazwell, Jill Jones and Megan Vice and many others.
-Peace Bisquit are also often recognized for their part in discovering and developing the influential, platinum-selling trio Deee-lite ("Groove Is In The Heart”) and their acclaimed debut, World Clique.
+As the owner of Peace Bisquit, Coleman celebrates 30 years heading up the popular Brooklyn-based entertainment company representing an array of genre-defying artists and producers including: Ultra Naté, Amanda Lepore, Slowz, Azusena, Gamble & Burke, John “J-C” Carr and more.
+Peace Bisquit are often recognized for their part in discovering and developing the influential, platinum-selling trio Deee-lite ("Groove Is In The Heart”) and their acclaimed debut, World Clique.